Meet your newest obsession: fragrant, healthy eucalyptus oil.

 If you are experiencing a cold, or have any congestion, using eucalyptus oil in a diffuser is your best bet.
 This will diffuse the oil into the air, and the scent of it will help with easing your congestion.
 Another alternative is to mix a drop or two of eucalyptus oil with coconut oil and rub it on your chest.
 Don’t have those oils on hand?
 Check your medicine cabinet—Vick’s VaporRub works just as well.

 For help with pain relief, use eucalyptus oil as a topical.
 Mix a couple of drops with some preferred lotion of your choice and rub it over sore muscles and joints.
 Many companies also offer topicals with eucalyptus oil already included, which facilitates the application process since there is no measuring and mixing to be done.
 Another great way to reap the soothing benefits of eucalyptus oil is to use it in your bath.
 Put a few drops of eucalyptus oil into your bath, or opt for a bath product featuring the oil.
-A perfect pick is A88CBD™’s bath bombs because they are made with all-natural, premium CBD for relaxation and eucalyptus oil to help soothe soreness.
+A perfect pick is A88CBD™'s CBD Deep Relief Cream because it's made with all-natural, premium CBD for relaxation and eucalyptus oil to help soothe soreness.

 Other ways to use eucalyptus oil are to spray it on your body as a bug repellent, to in skincare products for a refreshing, rejuvenating experience.